 The courses in a Major are divided into required Core Courses and Electives.
 Core Courses will include introductory, intermediate, and advanced courses specific to the discipline.
 Elective courses will include courses from the disciplinary major or related disciplines that enhance the understanding of the student.

-Students who are considering higher education pathways have the option to do a semester-long independent research project in their fourth year of study.
+Students who are considering higher education pathways have the option to do a year-long independent research project in their fourth year of study.

 The Research project is designed for students to be able to apply their knowledge in an area of study related to their major, involves working closely with a faculty member, developing a research question, and finally writing up a thesis.